 The financial statements of Jordan International Bank have been prepared on the going concern basis.
-In making the going concern assessment, the Directors have prepared detailed financial forecasts for the Bank, including its funding and capital position, for the 12 months from the date of approval of these financial statements.
+In making the going concern assessment, the directors have prepared detailed financial forecasts for the Bank, including its funding and capital position, for the 12 months from the date of approval of these financial statements.
 This has been done with consideration of the possible effects of the current global outbreak of COVID-19 on the Bank and its operations.
-As part of this assessment, the Directors have considered:
+As part of this assessment, the directors have considered:

-- i. the impact on the Bank's capital position and whether the Bank has sufficient capital resources; - ii. the Bank's liquidity and funding position and whether the Bank's forecasted liquidity is adequate; - iii. the impact on the Bank's profitability with potential reduction in business from the pandemic together with potential increases in expected credit loss charges; - iv.
-Any potential valuation concerns in respect of the Bank's assets as set out in the Statement of Financial Position;. - v. the operational resilience of the Bank's critical activities and the Bank's ability to provide continuity of service to its customers through a uncertain and protracted stress period; - vi. the resilience of the Bank's IT systems; - vii. the impact on the Bank's staff and their ability to continue to work in a safe environment d) Income recognition
+- the impact on the Bank's capital position and whether the Bank has sufficient capital resources; - the Bank's liquidity and funding position and whether the Bank's forecasted liquidity is adequate; - the impact on the Bank's profitability with potential reduction in business from the pandemic together with potential increases in expected credit loss charges; - any potential valuation concerns in respect of the Bank's assets as set out in the Statement of Financial Position;. - the operational resilience of the Bank's critical activities and the Bank's ability to provide continuity of service to its customers through a uncertain and protracted stress period; - the resilience of the Bank's IT systems; and - the impact on the Bank's staff and their ability to continue to work in a safe environment.